MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter_examples.md

 # Cover Letter Examples

-**Do not copy and paste the example letters, and create a final draft that is 80% the same.**
+**Do not copy & paste the example letters and create a final draft that is 80% the unedited.
+Make changes so the cover letter is in your own words.**

 **One example letter**